jthomperoo/predictive-horizontal-pod-autoscaler/example/persistent-linear/README.md

             lookAhead: 10000
             storedValues: 6
         decisionType: "maximum"
+        metrics:
+        - type: Resource
+          resource:
+            name: cpu
+            target:
+              type: Utilization
+              averageUtilization: 50
     - name: interval
       value: "10000"
 ```
 The `minReplicas`, `maxReplicas` and `interval` are Custom Pod Autoscaler options, setting minimum and maximum replicas, and the time interval inbetween each autoscale being run, i.e. the autoscaler checks every 10 seconds.
+The `predictiveConfig` option is the Predictive Horizontal Pod Autoscaler options, detailing a linear regression model that runs on every interval, looking 10 seconds ahead, keeping track of the past 6 replica values in order to predict the next result, and the `decisionType` is maximum, which if there were multiple models provided would mean that the PHPA would use the one with the highest replica count; there are two other options, `mean` and `minimum`.
 The `metrics` option is a Horizontal Pod Autoscaler option, targeting CPU utilisation.
-The `predictiveConfig` option is the Predictive Horizontal Pod Autoscaler options, detailing a linear regression model that runs on every interval, looking 10 seconds ahead, keeping track of the past 6 replica values in order to predict the next result, and the `decisionType` is maximum, which if there were multiple models provided would mean that the PHPA would use the one with the highest replica count; there are two other options, `mean` and `minimum`.